 As the San Juan carries us further into this majestic geological corridor, we begin to see evidence of the earth’s activity—slow and steady, or sudden and violent—over the course of the river’s 300-plus-million-year existence.
 Within the first 10 miles, the river crosses the Comb Ridge monocline, a gigantic upwarp that extends unbroken for over 50 miles.
 A hike to the Mule Ear diatreme reveals an eruptive ground vent and a rubble mass of rocks from the earth’s mantle.
 Then it’s back to our boats to begin our descent into the upper San Juan canyon, where we meet our first whitewater, Four-Foot Rapid.
 Eight-Foot and Ledge Rapids also spice up our tranquil float as we enter the upper “Narrows,” a particularly tight gorge carved out of the brilliant rocky layers by the very river upon which we drift.

 On Day 4 or 6 we reach our take out at Mexican Hat.
 Having enjoyed the camaraderie of past days and the magnificence of the river corridor, we say our goodbyes upon returning to Bluff.

 - All meals from lunch on day 1 through lunch on the last day

 - 3 or 5 nights catered camping

-- Two waterproof bags to hold your gear for the trip (approximate sealed size: 13” diameter x 25” tall).
+- 2 waterproof bags to hold your gear for the trip (approximate sealed size: 13” diameter x 25” tall; 3318 cu in; 54.4 L).
 Your sleeping bag and pad must fit into one bag and your remaining gear will fit into the other bag.
 Please note: If you rent our gear it will come already packed in one of the two waterproof bags.
 Your remaining gear, therefore, must fit in one

 - Personal flotation device (PFD) which must be worn at all times on the river in compliance with insurance requirements